craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/a_ Chapter Two - Level One; Hook.md

 ### Detail
 #### Hall A
 #### Textile Production
 This room was clearly once some sort of gathering space to view speeches made from the [[b_ Chapter Three - Level Two; Line|Balcony]] above this space as evidenced by the many dozens of stools pushed and stacked into the corners of this room.
-In the center of this space, a large multi-wheel loom is being slowly operated by six [[z_ Appendix A; Stat Blocks#L1 L2|]]
+In the center of this space, a large multi-wheel loom made of iron is being slowly operated by six *[[z_ Appendix A; Stat Blocks#L1 L2|goblin]]*

 #### Barracks
 #### Weapons Production